Frequently asked questions relating to Furness Building Society transfer of equity

-- Me and a friend got a joint mortgage with Furness Building Society on a property about a year ago.
-I am now looking to get a property by myself and my friend would like to buy me out.
-Once we have agreed an amount where do we go?
-Would there be any potential issue with Furness Building Society with him being on the hook for the total mortgage rather than only part of it?
+- Me and a friend got a joint mortgage with Furness Building Society on a property a couple of years ago.
+I am now thinking of buying a house by myself and my friend would like to buy me out.
+Assuming we can agree a figure where do we go?
+Is there likely to be any concerns with Furness Building Society with him being responsible for the total loan rather than only half of it?

-- How much the typical legal fees are for a transfer of equity?
-I'm in the process of remortgaging - new loan with Furness Building Society - and have been quoted £250 plus VAT by Furness Building Society's appointed lawyer, Is this is a good price or not?
+- What are the average conveyancing charges are for a transfer of equity?
+I'm in the process of remortgaging - moving over to Furness Building Society - and have been quoted £250 including VAT by Furness Building Society's appointed conveyancer, Have I been over quoted?

 Who will be responsible for the costs of the Transfer of Equity?

-Information to consider in conjunction with the above Furness Building Society transfer of equity information :
+Important warnings to consider in conjunction with the above Furness Building Society transfer of equity Questions and Answers :

 Tax and Legal

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Furness Building Society conveyancing panel and accountant before transferring equity.

 Transfer of Equity Conveyancing for Leasehold premises

-If your property is leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such terms are not adhered to you may be in breach of your covenants under the lease.
+Should the tenure of your property be leasehold, provisions in the lease may require that you obtain the consent of the freeholder.
+If such restrictions are not strictly observed you may be in violation of your covenants under the lease.
 This could trigger the freeholder taking enforcement action against you.

-If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
+If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
 In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
-This is something that that your lawyer will check with Furness Building Society This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
+This is something that that your conveyancer will check with Furness Building Society This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

 lenders such as Furness Building Society or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the valuation of the property at finalisation of the transfer of equity transaction.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the market value of the property at the time of completion of the transfer of equity transaction.

 Your property may be repossessed if you do not keep up repayments on your mortgage with Furness Building Society.